What does sponsorship look like?

 Person 3: Sara’s also been doing a lot of perf research recently.
 Ask her too?

 The people we name are naturally the people we’re closest to, the people whose work we’re most familiar with, and the people who also look like us.
-It takes work to combat these instincts.
+(Also known as in-group bias.)
+It’s a natural part of how we interact and connect, so it takes work to combat these instincts.

 If you’re not familiar with your sponsee’s work or skill set, get familiar.
 Stay up to date on what they’re working on, what kinds of problems they’re good at solving, and what they’re excited to learn.
 Keep your eyes peeled for opportunities to raise their name and vouch for their work.

 Anyone can be a sponsor.
 Even other members of minoritized communities1.
 Even brand new software engineers.
 Even people in other departments.
 While it’s true that managers are uniquely positioned to give promotions to people, there are plenty of other people with influence around.
 You may not believe that you have influence, or that you can truly help to sponsor someone.
 I need you to fight that thought.